40th Airlift Squadron

-Humanitarian operations

-In 1991 the squadron was part of Operation Provide Comfort, a humanitarian relief effort to the Kurds in northern Iraq.
-Following that, it was part of Operation Authentic Assistance, aid to the Baltic Republics of Latvia and Lithuania, Operation Provide Transition, Angolan disarmament and election, then finally, Operation Provide Promise, the United Nations' relief operation to the former nation of Yugoslavia.
-The squadron flew into the former Yugoslavia from the summer of 1992 until its inactivation in July 1993.

 Dyess AFB

 On 16 July 1993, the 40th was inactivated.
 With the United States' victory in the Cold War, the military began to demobilize.
 As part of this process, the squadron and its parent organization, the 317th Airlift Wing, were inactivated.
 At first it appeared that the 40th would be inactive for an indeterminate time, but the Air Force's senior leadership decided to move the squadron's designation to Dyess Air Force Base, Texas.